 The Booth Brothers performed a mind-blowing rendition of Three Wooden Crosses recorded live At Gaither Studios.
 “Three Wooden Crosses” was written by Kim Williams and Doug Johnson, and sung by country superstar Randy Travis in his album Rise and Shine.

-The song was released in 2002 and became number one single by Travis.
+The song was released in 2002 and became the number-one single by Travis.
 “Three Wooden Crosses” became Song of the Year and also won a Dove Award from the Gospel Music Association.
-The song is about four passengers- a farmer, a teacher, a hooker and a preacher, the last two were “searching for souls”, traveling by bus traveling from America to Mexico.
+The song is about four passengers- a farmer, a teacher, a hooker, and a preacher, the last two were “searching for souls”, traveling by bus traveling from America to Mexico.

 The bus gets involved in a fatal accident which kills 3 of the 4 passengers leaving only the hooker alive and the preacher gave his bloodstained Bible to her, the end of the song reveals that the hooker survived and had a son, who read the Bible and became a preacher himself.

 A farmer and a teacher, a hooker and a preacher